FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 #### postEmergency

-create a emergency into the server
+create an emergency into the server

+verb
-  * verb: POST
+: POST

+endPoint
-  * endPoint: /ManageEmergency/postEmergency
+: /ManageEmergency/postEmergency

 ##### Parameters

   * name: the name of the person that has an emergency.
   * emergencyType: the type of emergency to be displayed
-  * longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).
+  * longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g. -76.107.7998).
 Remember to set the display of your TAK in decimal coordinates, where *West 77.08* is equal to '-77.08' in the API.
-  * latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682)
+  * latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g. 43.855682)
   * uid: server generated Unique Id of this element.
   * address: OPTIONAL address of emergency.